Merging

 /**

-* Rewrites all references to source patient to the target patient, for the given resource type.
+* Rewrites all references to source patient to the target patient for all clinical data.

 *